 This amount will fluctuate each month based on your optmyzr usage.

 For this, our system checks the last 30 days spend for each account - on a daily basis - and averages it out at the end of the month.

 Final overages are calculated based on the entire amount exceeding the plan’s spending limit, not only the amount exceeding the buffer.

 **If you are on a legacy plan, this amount may vary.
 You can view the limits and overages for your subscription plan on the Settings page in your Optmyzr account.

 Overages are billed on a monthly basis for all subscription plans.

 Are Facebook and Google Analytics Considered in Account Limits?

-No, only Google Ads and Bing Ads accounts are considered for billing right now.
+No, only Google Ads, Microsoft Ads, and Amazon Ads (since 1st October 2021) accounts are considered for billing at the moment.
 You can link as many Facebook/Analytics accounts as you wish and include data from them in reports, and they won't be considered into the account limits.